webplatform/docs-wpd/Community/Meetings/General/index.md

-Web Platform content architecture meetings occur on Thursdays, 20:00 UTC / 15:00 ET / Noon PT.
+Web Platform content architecture meetings occur on Fridays, 17:00 UTC / Noon ET / 9:00 PT.

 {{Note | If you haven't already done so, please volunteer to scribe. }}